tabcreativestudio/policies/terms.md

 ## 4. Subscription and Payments

 ### Free Features
-- Basic app access with daily scan limits (100 scans per day)
+- Thrift store map access

-### Premium Subscription
+### Premium Subscription (Thrift Pro)
-- Unlimited scans
+- Unlimited scans with AI-powered price estimates
-- Full map access
+- Full map access with fire picks and Goodwill Bins locations
+- Build and track your closet's value
 - Additional features as described in the App

 Subscriptions are billed through Apple's App Store.
 By subscribing, you agree to Apple's terms for in-app purchases.
 Subscriptions automatically renew unless canceled at least 24 hours before the end of the current period.